TABLE OF CONTENTS

 Nitrates vs. Nitrites

-Nitrates and Nitrites are often used interchangeably; however, there is a difference.
+Nitrates and Nitrites are often used interchangeably; However, there is a difference.
 Both nitrates and nitrites naturally occur in the environment as part of the nitrogen cycle and are critical to all living systems, especially plants.
-However, for nitrogen to be utilized it must be converted to an active form and this is where nitrates come in.
-As such, when nitrates are created in the atmosphere through rainstorms etc, it is transported to the soil and hence to crops.
-The microorganisms in the soil then form nitrates via the breaking down of animal matter.
+Nonetheless, for nitrogen to be utilized it must be converted to an active form and this is where nitrates come in.

 When humans eat these foods, the nitrates are converted to nitrites via the salivary gland; it is further converted to nitric oxide as it interacts with gastric gas in the stomach.
 As per meat products, nitrates are naturally converted to nitrites either via that which is naturally occurring in the meat or by adding bacteria that contain nitrates reductase activity (Sebranek and Bacus, 2007; Hammes, 2012).
 Nitrates in the diet become an issue when it is converted to nitrites or N-nitroso Compounds.

 Further, nitrates are usually converted into nitrous acid, nitric acid and nitrates in meat products (Honikel, 2004).
 These can then act as oxidizing, nitrosating agents or toxic substances.
 (Honikel, 2004).
-However, research denotes that the carcinogenic effects can be inhibited if vitamin C and vitamin E (alpha-tocopherol) is used in the curing process (Parthasarathy & Bryan, 2012).
-Nonetheless, nitrates and nitrites are chemicals that are used mainly as food additives and contribute flavour to cured meat, inhibit the growth of microorganisms, particularly Clostridium botulinum, and effectively control rancidity by inhibiting lipid oxidation (Pearson and Gillett, 1996).
+However, research denotes that the carcinogenic effects can be inhibited if vitamin C and vitamin E (alpha-tocopherol) are used in the curing process (Parthasarathy & Bryan, 2012).

 Illustrative Summary